lhallock/openarm-multisensor/README.md

 to view all bar plots and aggregate correlation statistics in the publication above.

+Note that within both scripts, plots must be manually closed before the next will appear.

 ---

 ## Deformation tracking in ultrasound scans